 Picture this: You are sat awaiting an interview.
 Three people have gone through to be interviewed and you are the last one.
 You take a deep breath.
 Then another.
 Then the butterflies hit.
 Before long, you are second guessing everything you know, and you’ve convinced yourself out of the job.
 New job nerves ruin even the best laid interview plans.
 So what can you do?

 In the veterinary world just as any other, people fall sick.
 People resign, and people retire.
 The veterinary world is no different to the educational world.
 When a teacher is sick, the students cannot just sit around twiddling their thumbs.
-This is where locum veterinary jobs find their place.
-They need someone capable, who can
+This is where locum vet or veterinary jobs find their place.
+They need someone capable,

 Many people see their pets as an extension of themselves.
 Others see them as their sidekick and travelling companion, to accompany them wherever they go.
 Petcare is a huge part of pet ownership, and you must ask yourself a few questions.
 How do you tell when your pet is sick?
 Have I learnt pet facts or pet fictions?
 When should I call in the professionals?